Want to apply to graduate school at SUNY New Paltz?

 The Graduate School sends official notification regarding offers of graduate admission.
 Any communications concerning admission that are not generated from The Graduate School are unofficial.
-An I-20 will not be generated without the express approval of the Graduate Dean.
+An I-20 will not be generated without the express approval of the graduate dean.

-Federal regulations restrict The Graduate School from sharing any information regarding a student’s records with any third party, including parents, guardians or a spouse.
+Federal regulations restrict the Graduate School from sharing any information regarding a student’s records with any third party, including parents, guardians or a spouse.
 If you would like to enable us to speak with an individual regarding your application or student record, please include the Waiver for the Release of Information with your graduate application packet.